How to Deal with Gaps in Graduate Resumes and Applications

-One thing to keep in mind is that you'd want to provide positive explanations to maintain a good impression of yourself.
-Here are some examples of how you can phrase your explanation for common situations that may have caused a gap on your job application or résumé.
+Ultimately, the goal is to ensure your explanations are delivered in a positive light to maintain a good impression of yourself.
+Here are some examples of how you can phrase your explanations for common situations that may have caused a gap on your job application or resume.

 Situation #1: Physical or mental illness